Sagar0-0/CommonModule/Guidelines.md

 ```
 2. Use mockk,Junit5,turbine

-For UI Creation:
+In Compose Ui(IMPORTANT):
-1. Use App prefix for usng any component
+1. Use App prefix for accessing any component from design system
 ```kotlin
             AppIcon(
                 imageVector = icon,